MagoroGraphics/MagoroGraphics/README.md

 # Hello, I'm Mario! 👋

-## I'm a Junior Software Developer with a background in Art & Design
+## I'm a Software Developer with a background in Art & Design

 - Currently learning Typescript.